chariot-giving/agapay/README.md

 Nonprofit entities are the recipients in the `Agapay` network.

-To join the network, a nonprofit registers for a free account with `Chariot` and goes through a KYC process.
+To join the network, a nonprofit registers for a free account with `Chariot` and goes through a KYC and registration process.
 After they are approved and verified, they are given a bank account with a public-facing, non-sensitive routing and account number.